 In most cases, your new waist trainer should be between 4-7” smaller than your current waist measurement to achieve the best results.So, if you have a 29″ waist, you probably want to order a size 24 corset.
 Women with natural waists 38”+ have a little more wiggle room and can safely select a corset that’s 7-10” smaller.

-The first several days of breaking in your new waist trainer can be the most difficult.Listen to your body and take it slow.Around the second week of January, you should be able to cinch your waist trainer up a little more.
+The first several days of breaking in your new waist trainer can be the most difficult.Listen to your body and take it slow.Around the second week of the summer, you should be able to cinch your waist trainer up a little more.
 Continue this method for at least the first couple of weeks.

-Corset training for beginners doesn’t actually have a lot to do with losing weight.Instead, you should look at your waist training sessions as a way to achieve a feminine hour-glass figure.
+Corset waist training for beginners doesn’t actually have a lot to do with losing weight.Instead, you should look at your waist training sessions as a way to achieve a feminine hour-glass figure.
 Corsets are designed to gradually manipulate your floating ribs to attain a slimmer, more defined waistline.

 After you begin to feel comfortable wearing your corset, it’ll be easy to wear longer and longer.
 Over time you’ll be able to tighten your corset a little bit every so often and extend the amount of time you’re able to comfortably wear it.